sftpplus/sftpplus-docs/src/doc_source/operation/ftp.rst

 SFTPPlus supports only the ASCII and IMAGE/BINARY data types.

+The EBCDIC data type, common in mainframe z/OS or midrange AS/400, is not supported.

 When no explicit data type is requested by the client-side, the server will consider the data type as IMAGE/BINARY.